 Munro Leys combines strong local connections and experience in comprehensive and specific due diligence, M&A documentation and advice and negotiation of regulatory issues in all major sectors.
 The firm can call on specific corporate, employment, environment, finance, insurance, litigation and taxation experience to realistically assess risks, offer commercial solutions and manage transaction timetables.

 Personal injury litigation arises mostly in connection in employment and tourism environments.
 Munro Leys acts for general insurers and tourism sector insurers in Fiji, including advising on the Fiji law aspects of cross-border claims.
-Recent amendments to contingency fee arrangements for Fiji’s lawyers has seen a marked drop in personal injury claims in court.
+Amendments to contingency fee arrangements for Fiji’s lawyers saw a marked drop in personal injury claims in court.
 The Accident Compensation Act 2017 means that the personal injury claims in court has been further reduced.
 The Accident Scheme is a no fault compensation scheme for victims of road traffic accidents and Workmen’s Compensation claims.

 The implementation of the Income Tax Act 2015, effective from 1 January 2016 has created challenging issues for Fiji taxpayers.
-Richard Naidu is co-author of the Fiji Chapter of Global Tax Guide and Richard Naidu and Rajnil Krishna are co-authors of VAT Navigator (Fiji Chapter).
+Richard Naidu and Rajnil Krishna are co-authors of the Fiji Chapter of Global Tax Guide and VAT Navigator (Fiji Chapter).

 Fiji has a small but increasingly competitive telecommunications sector.
 Fixed-line and international monopoly operators are giving way to mobile operators with mobile penetration estimated at 110%.
 Munro Leys advises international clients on telecommunications regulation, price control, contracts, taxation and acquisitions.